-Supermarket, organic and free-range: What’s the difference between Christmas turkeys?
+Supermarket turkey vs organic and free-range: What’s the difference (and why it matters)

-That’s not all down to our cooking skills – it’s because of the huge disparity in how they are farmed.
+Whether or not a turkey turns out well is not only down to our cooking skills, it’s also because of the huge disparity in how they are farmed.

-We’ve discovered that the best-tasting turkey – one that has a depth of flavour, is juicy and tender but also has structure – needs to be slow-grown for around six months.
-It also needs to be hung for a good couple of weeks before you buy it.
+The best-tasting turkey – one that has a depth of flavour, is juicy and tender but also has structure – needs to be slow-grown for around six months.

-This moment can only be bought from certain farmers and butchers, who are committed to doing things the right way.
+This turkey can only be bought from certain farmers and butchers, who are committed to doing things the right way.
 The slow way.

 Fosse Meadows free-range turkeys in a field